The Green Guide to Eco-Friendly Marketing

 Aside from reducing paper and making our marketing materials more environmentally-friendly, we can also work towards cultivating a more waste-conscious workspace.
 This is incredibly easy to do, and in the end can make a huge difference to our overall environmental impact.

-And not only will it make our offices cleaner and greener, but by adopting a green philosophy and incorporating eco-friendly practises into our daily working lives, it’s much more likely that these principals will start naturally affecting our marketing choices.
+Not only will it make our offices cleaner and greener, but by adopting a green philosophy and incorporating eco-friendly practises into our daily working lives, it’s much more likely that these principals will start naturally affecting our marketing choices.

 - Use both sides of paper when printing non-essential documents (this can reduce paper waste by up to 50%).